 Amos 3:7 “revealeth his secret unto his servants the prophets.” (and not only prophets, but those that obtain the spirit of prophesy and have the necessary faith as you’ll see in #5.)

 3) After you have finished with the items above, read the account of the Brother of Jared in Ether 3 where he has his face-to-face encounter with the Lord.
-Continue into Ether 4 through verse 7.
+Continue into Ether 4 through verse 15.
 Verse 7 is the great promise to all people that when anyone comes to the Lord as the Brother of Jared did, and sanctifies themselves through faith in Christ, they will also receive the same amazing experiences and knowledge that the Brother of Jared received.
-You may want to add Ether 4:7 to your collection note as this is a prime promise of receiving the mysteries of godliness.
+Verse 13 mentions the greater things are knowledge hid up because of unbelief.
+You may want to add Ether 4:7 and 4:13-15 to your collection note as these are prime promises of receiving the mysteries of godliness.

 In your master note, consider answering these questions from the verses you read, or create your own headings as you organize the information you glean from these verses.